Man Who Has Been Arrested 139 Times Thanks New York For Continually Releasing Him Under New Bail Laws

-A man who has been arrested 139 thanked New York for getting rid of its bail laws that likely would have kept him behind bars, reports The New York Daily News.
+A man who has been arrested 139 times thanked New York for getting rid of its bail laws that likely would have kept him in police custody, reports The New York Daily News.
 The man behind the taunts, Charles Barry, has already been arrested six times in 2020.

 A new law went into effect on January 1 that requires judges to let go any person accused of either a misdemeanors or nonviolent felony.
 All six of Barry’s crimes fell into one of those two categories, meaning that the career criminal has been released from police custody every time.

-Two of Barry’s arrests came after he stole money from subway commuters who were buying Metrocards at the machines in the station.
+Two of Barry’s arrests this year came after he stole money from subway commuters who were buying Metrocards at the appropriate vending machines.
 Another arrest came after he pickpocketed $50 from a woman at a subway station near Bryant Park.

 So far he has not suffered any consequences for the crimes committed.

-In the past, Barry has been to state prison six times, and racked up charges such as grand larceny, petty larceny, and fraudulent accosting.
+In the past, Barry has been to state prison six times and racked up charges such as grand larceny, petty larceny, and fraudulent accosting.

 However, with the new law in effect, it is unlikely that Barry will face similar ramifications in the future, and the 56-year-old was sure to boast about his change in fortune to reporters.